 ctDNA assessment by targeted sequencing and patient-specific ddPCR

-o track ctDNA in cfDNA during NST, we subjected the primary tumor biopsies, the baseline plasma samples and residual disease whenever available to targeted sequencing using MSK-IMPACT (Figures 1A-B).
+To track ctDNA in cfDNA during NST, we subjected the primary tumor biopsies, the baseline plasma samples and residual disease whenever available to targeted sequencing using MSK-IMPACT (Figures 1A-B).
 Additionally, based on the mutation profile of the tissue samples, patient-specific ddPCR assays were used to assess the baseline as well the on- and post-NST plasma samples (Figure 1A).

 We first assessed the concordance between the tumor biopsy and baseline cfDNA.
 Overall, 13/17 (76%) patients had ≥1 mutation detected in baseline cfDNA either de novo or by genotyping, while 6/17 (35%) patients had ≥1 mutation detected in baseline cfDNA de novo (Figure 1B).
 At baseline, 83% of patients had detectable ctDNA by ddPCR and a moderately high correlation of baseline allele fraction (AF) was observed using ddPCR and IMPACT assays (R = 0.8, p<0.001; Figure 2A).
 The median of the fraction of mutations found in cfDNA, which can be taken as a crude estimation ctDNA fraction, was 71% (IQR: 46-100%).
 A higher fraction of mutations in cfDNA was detected in plasma of patients with grade 3 (p=0.07) and ER-negative EBC (p=0.04, Supplementary Figure S4).
 Using the alternative definition of maximum AF of any somatic mutation detected in the baseline cfDNA as a surrogate measure of ctDNA fraction, similar results were obtained (Supplementary Figures S4-S6).
-For instance, using either the maximum AF or the fraction of somatic mutations, triple-negative phenotype had higher levels of baseline ctDNA (Figure 2B-C), however the number of cases in each group were small.
+For instance, using either the maximum AF or the fraction of somatic mutations, triple-negative phenotype had higher levels of baseline ctDNA (Figures 2B-C), however the number of cases in each group were small.
 This is consistent with the view that these alternative metrics of ctDNA fraction capture overlapping but not identical aspects of tumor-derived DNA.

 Longitudinal ctDNA tracking by tumor-informed ddPCR during NST and impact on outcomes